txt.lurk.org

 to how much the environment should suffer to facilitate shitposting.

-of LURK are interested in different frameworks to reconceptualize
+side of LURK are interested in different frameworks to

-computing’s relation to the environment and that practice is also
+reconceptualize computing’s relation to the environment and that

-instance, and are themselves active in these fields<a href="#fn10"
+views to the instance, and are themselves active in these fields<a

 on a fairly limited setup on a more than a decade old machine.
 The